alexandrehsaad/swift-locations/Sources/Locations/Documentation.docc/Articles/Demonstration.md

 	}
 	```

 3. Subscribe to the locater and do something with the asynchronous stream of values you receive.
-The return type is `CLLocation` from the CoreLocation framework.
+The return type is `Point` representing location, and conforming to a new protocol `PlottableInTwoDimensions`.

     ```swift
     do {
-        let stream: AsyncStream<CLLocation> = try manager.subscribeToLocater()
+        let stream: AsyncStream<Point> = try manager.subscribeToLocater()
         for await data in stream {
             // Do something with the data.
             print(data)